Aliuken/JobVacanciesApp_Java17/README.md

 ### 4.2.
 Run and stop the application and the Elastic Stack using Docker Compose

 > [!IMPORTANT]
-> Before running the application or the Elastic Stack, run the script: **sudo ./docker-stop.sh**
+> Before running the application or the Elastic Stack, run the command: **sudo ./docker-stop.sh**

 Steps: